Mary Whiteford

 Mary Whiteford (born November 10, 1964) is an American politician from Michigan.
-Whiteford is a Republican member of Michigan House of Representatives from District 80.
+Whiteford was a Republican member of Michigan House of Representatives from District 80.

 Education

 In 1986, Whiteford earned a BS degree in Registered Nursing from Northern Illinois University.

 Career

 In 1986, Whiteford started her career as a staff nurse at Children's Memorial Medical Center.
 Whiteford left the medical center in 1999.

 In 1997, Whiteford became a co-owner of Whiteford Wealth Management.

 After the removal of Cindy Gamrat, the seat for District 80 was vacated.
 On November 3, 2015, Whiteford won the special primary election.
 On March 8, 2016, Whiteford won the special general election and became a Republican member of Michigan House of Representatives for District 80.
 Whiteford defeated David Gernant and Arnie Davidsons with 64.0% of the votes.
 On November 6, 2018, Whiteford won the election and continued serving District 80.
 Whiteford defeated Mark Ludwig with 63.65% of the votes.